vmtk/vmtk-old-website/Tutorials/CenterlinesGmsh.md

 Use the command line ''gmsh file.geo -3'' to create the CFD or FSI mesh.
 The final mesh contains different physical tags: inlet, outlet, wall, lumenVolume (and also for FSI: outerWall, wallVolume, inletRing, outletRings).

-Different examples on how to use this Gmsh's Centerline Field can be found on the Gmsh wiki (https://geuz.org/trac/gmsh using 'gmsh' as username and passwd).
+Different examples on how to use this Gmsh's Centerline Field can be found on the [Gmsh wiki](https://geuz.org/trac/gmsh) - use 'gmsh' as username and passwd.
 Questions or suggestions  can be send by email  to : emilie.marchandise@uclouvain.be